tymyrddin/blue-dfir/source/docs/notes/ios.md

 # iOS analysis

+## iOS File systems

+Apple has created their own sets of file system formattings: AFS (Apple File System) and HFS+ (macOS Extended).
+The latter is the oldest and the legacy file system  which is still supported today.
+HFS was not future-proof as it cannot support file timestamps past February 6th, 2040.
+HFS+ did not support encryption at its entirety, and any device such as iMac or iPhone past iOS 10.3 will have had their file system converted from HFS+ to AFS automatically.

+AFS features full disk encryption, and smarter data management where a file requiring 3 blocks worth of space when copied, does not require another 3 blocks, but a reference to the file, similar to inodes in Linux.

 ## Time

 iOS devices adopted the use of Mac absolute time with iOS 5 for most of the data.
 [Mac absolute time](https://www.epochconverter.com/coredata) is the number of seconds that offsets the Mac epoch time, which starts on January 1, 2001.